 Students without practical administrative experience in the public sector are strongly advised to complete an internship as part of their advanced curriculum.
 MPA students have the advantage of developing internship placements through our experiential learning coordinator, Mirtha Bailey.
 Internship placement varies by student interest and semester.
 Over the past six semesters (summer 2015 through fall 2016), a total of 13 MPA students have enrolled in internships for academic credit.

 MPA students have considerable flexibility in completing the degree.
 Our program is designed so that a full-time student can easily complete the MPA during two full academic years (five semesters including summer).
 Many of our MPA students pursue the degree on a part-time basis, balancing their educational goals with work and family priorities.
 Graduation rates are reported on an “Academic Year -5” basis (AR-5).
-For the 2016-2017 academic year, graduation rates are based on students entering the program in 2012-2013.
-Of 79 entering students, 10 graduated within two academic years (100% of program design length; 5 semesters), 30 graduated within three academic years (150% of program design length), and 41 graduated within four academic years (200% of program design length).
-The total number of students who graduated is 53.
+For the 2013-2014 cohort, of the 64 entering students, 13 graduated within two academic years, 29 graduated within three academic years, and 41 graduated within four academic years.

 |Job Type||Number of Placed Graduates|